mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 ...     return "%s + %s" % (x, y)
 {% endhighlight %}

 This was bad, as bad as is monkey patching.
-Don't do it.
 My opinion is that globally distributed dispatch is safe if we do not make broad claims like the example above.
-This is in line with our current ability and aversion to monkey patching.

 ## Background